 A happy customer is a satisfied customer.
 Satisfied customers become return customers.
-If return customers continue to feel satisfied with their experience, they will become loyal customers.
+If return customers feel satisfied with their experience, they will become loyal customers.

 Loyal customers are the cornerstone of a successful business as they continue to support your company and serve as valuable referral sources.

-The biggest reason companies lose their customers is not because they are unhappy with the product or because they want to shop elsewhere; the majority of customers leave because they are dissatisfied with the service they receive.
+The biggest reason companies lose their customers is not because they are unhappy with the product or because they want to shop elsewhere; most customers leave because they are dissatisfied with the service they receive.

-In a world full of bad customer service, what is it that consumers are really looking for in their experience with companies?
+In a world full of bad customer service, what are consumers really looking for in their experience with companies?

 The concept of making customers happy is simple enough, but putting the concept into practice requires attention to specific strategies.
 The following tips can help drive more successful customer satisfaction when integrated into day-to-day business.